Skip to content

 On contemplation the next morning, The Wife pointed out that perhaps alcohol, while having many wondrous qualities, it is not particularly suited to sober discussions with Admirals.
 I guess she was, irritatingly, right.

 Be that it may, we spent our remaining time in Mumbai without a house, shifted to Kochi, remained houseless and then onto Vizag where we got our first taste of marital bliss and pastel shaded cushions.
-But how we got that house is a story that I will come to some other day……
+But how we got that house is another story on naval accommodation humour that I will come to some other day……

 Very honest and true account, Rakesh.
 With these events well in the distant past, they always invoke intrigue rather than sadness, as to how did we endure and remain happy.
 Keep the memory train moving.
 Waiting for next halt